Cleveland Avenue Reconstruction

 Utility replacement information

 Much of the existing drinking water distribution system along Cleveland Avenue is more than 100 years old and has reached the end of useful life.
 During reconstruction of the roadway, Saint Paul Regional Water Services (SPRWS) will replace more than one mile of cast iron water main and all lead water services within the project right-of-way.
-Temporary water lines will be constructed during the project to supply homes and businesses with high quality drinking water while the water main is being replaced.
+Temporary water lines will be constructed during the project to supply homes and businesses with high-quality drinking water while the water main is being replaced.

-As part of the project, Saint Paul Sewer Utility Division will replace both sanitary sewer and storm sewer infrastructure.
+As part of the project, Saint Paul Sewer Utility will replace both sanitary sewer and storm sewer infrastructure.
 The replacement includes manhole/drainage structure repair and sewer pipe segment repair.
-Since the roadway will be reconstructed, it provides property owners along the Cleveland Avenue corridor an opportunity to replace their sanitary sewer service line.
+Since the roadway will be reconstructed, it provides property owners along Cleveland Avenue an opportunity to replace their sanitary sewer service line.